kessiezhang/Air-Passenger-Demand-Forecasting-/README.md

 The ability to accurately forecast data is highly desirable in a wide variety of fields.
 Time series analysis allows us to forecast a future event through identifying trends and seasonal variances over a period of time.

 The goal of this project is to develop a time series model to forecast air passenger demand that could increase aircraft utilization.
-Utilization KPI is one of the most important KPI for Airline Operations.
+Utilization KPI is one of the most important KPIs for Airline Operations.
 It is calculated as the percentage of checked-in passengers in relation to available seats of an aircraft.
 The method can be used to forecast cargo demand, sales, stocks, sports performance, etc.

 ### Install